bandprotocol/bandchain-docs-archived/docs/joining-mainnet/join-as-a-mainnet-validator-using-statesync.md

 <!--
-order: 5
+order: 6
 -->

-# How to Join as a Validator
+# How to Join as a Validator using State Sync

-In this section, we'll explain the requirements and basics for running your own BandChain validator node and syncing from the starting block.
-If you want to join using State Sync or Quick Sync, please follow next documents.
+In this section, we'll explain the requirements and basics for running your own BandChain validator node using [State Sync](https://blog.cosmos.network/cosmos-sdk-state-sync-guide-99e4cf43be2f).

+## Warning

+You have to have at least 32 GB of RAM to use State Sync

 ## Step 1: Set Up Validator Node